External Scholarships and Bursaries A-B

 B.C.
 ABORIGINAL STUDENT AWARD or ABORIGINAL TEACHER EDUCATION AWARD

-AVAILALBE TO: BC residents of Aboriginal ancestry who have been active in their school or community and are studying in:
+AVAILABLE TO: The program is open to BC residents of Aboriginal ancestry who have been active in their school or community and are planning to study in:

-- An approved trades training or apprecticeship program,
+- An approved trades training or apprenticeship program,

 - A certificate or diploma program,